 Style, Material, and Durability

 The colors of these leggings are vibrant with clean lines, high-quality seams and large pockets on the sides.
 The material is thicker than other gym leggings I’ve tried (with an 87% nylon and 13% spandex blend).
-It’s incredibly supportive, with flattering compression and a high waistband to hold in your squishy zones.
 It isn’t the most breathable or flexible leggings material I’ve worn, but they’re quite cozy and I’ve had zero issues bending or twisting in them for yoga.
+It’s also incredibly supportive, with flattering compression and a high waistband to hold in your squishy zones.

 Gymshark is an activewear company based in the United Kingdom.
 Founded in 2012, it has developed a solid following on social media platforms like Instagram and YouTube.
 Part of its success in becoming an internationally recognized brand on such platforms could be attributed to its strategy sponsoring bodybuilders and athletes with large followings on social media.

 I first heard of Gymshark as a brand through various female bodybuilders and athletes on Instagram.
 Their brand is known for sleek and functional designs.
 I was particularly curious to try their trademark “Flex” style line that boasts seamlessly knit “form hugging and figure flattering” styles to help make the wearer look like they are flexing all the time.

 Their full-length “Flex Leggings” retail for $38 USD on their website and I paid $10 USD for international shipping.

 I placed my order on August 11 and the leggings arrived on August 28.
 While I was pleased with the style and fit, unfortunately, four days later they ripped wide open at the seam as I was putting them on for the second time.